Nicholas282787728/CbLab/chapter1/step-3-choose-data-to-restore.md

-Next, choose what kind of data you need to restore.
+On this wizard page, you choose what kind of data you need to restore.

 ![](/assets/choose-data-to-restore.png)